ad-pl/bolt-terrible-edition/README.md

 > This is where she writes a description.

-Bolt is a Discord bot!
+Bolt is a (heavily WIP) general purpose Discord bot!

 join the support (and also testing) server: https://discord.gg/hF6mgCE3gT

-invite bolt to your server: https://sparkhere-sys.github.io/bolt
+invite Bolt to your server: https://sparkhere-sys.github.io/bolt

 ## Installation

 Follow these instructions if you want to self-host the bot.

-Or you know, just, add the bot to your server.
+Or just add the bot to your server.
 Feel free.

 ### Prerequisites